 The School of Nursing and Health Professions offers degree programs in Nursing, Physical Therapist Assistant, Health Information Management and Population Health Management.
 As an integral part of Missouri Western State University, the School of Nursing and Health Professions supports the mission, goals and policies of the University and the Division of Professional Studies.

 All programs are committed to the development of healthcare professionals with visionary leadership, demonstrating excellence in critical thinking, communication and technical skills.
 Nursing students enter a program that is grounded in standards-based practice and holistic care, with focused intensive classroom and clinical experiences in a variety of nursing areas such as obstetrics, acute care, community health, and hospice.
 Both Nursing and Physical Therapist Assistant utilize state-of-the-art simulation labs and classrooms which provide the backdrop for personalized instruction from experienced faculty.
 This combination enhances the success for our graduates.

 The baccalaureate degree program in nursing at Missouri Western State University is fully approved by the Missouri State Board of Nursing.

-The baccalaureate degree program in nursing/master’s degree program in nursing at Missouri Western State University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
+The baccalaureate degree program in nursing and master’s degree program in nursing at Missouri Western State University is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.